 How to File a Cerebral Palsy Medical Malpractice Lawsuit in Oklahoma

 Each state has laws that govern how to file medical malpractice lawsuits and how they proceed.
-To make the most of this opportunity to get justice for your child, learn a little more about the process and work with a lawyer experienced in these cases.
+To make the most of this opportunity to get justice for your child, learn more about the process, and work with a lawyer experienced in these cases.

 Know the Time Limits

 Oklahoma’s statute of limitations on filing medical malpractice lawsuits is two years from the incident or from when it should have been discovered.
 There are exceptions to this law for minors who can take until their 12th birthday to file.

 To determine a fair amount of money to seek for economic losses, make sure your lawyer has all the necessary information: medical records, medical bills, estimated future expenses from a doctor, and receipts for related expenses.

-You can also seek non-economic damages, which include compensation for pain, suffering, and the fact that your child may not ever be able to live independently.
+You can also seek non-economic damages, which include compensation for pain and suffering, and that your child may not ever be able to live independently.
 Oklahoma caps non-economic damages at $350,000.